-Mark your calendars!
-The Molecular Structure Laboratory of the UW-Madison Department of Chemistry presents the 2018 Wisconsin Crystal Growing Competition!
+The Molecular Structure Laboratory of the UW-Madison Department of Chemistry has just conducted the 2018 Wisconsin Crystal Growing Competition!
 The announcement is illustrated with a 98 sec time lapse crystal growth video.

 What is the competition?

 The objective of the competition is to grow the biggest and highest quality single crystal.
 Students from throughout Wisconsin compete to grow the best crystals, as judged by scientists who are experts in crystallography (the study of crystals and how atoms are arranged in solids).
 Instructions on how to grow crystals are provided on this site.
 The contest is described in more detail in the WICGC Handbook 2018.

 Young scientists ages 11-18.
 There are two concurrent contests:

 - One for Wisconsin high school students and home-schooled youths ages 14-18.

 - The other for Wisconsin middle school students or home-schooled youths ages 11-13.

 There is no entry fee, this is a free contest.

 This is an exciting scientific competition as well as a fun, hands-on experience.
 All participants are invited to the award ceremony to be held at the UW-Madison Chemistry Department in May 2018.
 Winners in various categories will receive prizes.

 1. Read the How to Grow Crystals section and decide that you are up to the task.